romainducrocq/DQN-initial-DQN/README.md

 	- 3.3: Define the view loop in `on_draw`.
 - In `play.py`, define the action set by keys and noop.
 - (Optional) In `observe.py`, synchronize the frame rate in case of frame skipping.
 4. **View Without Pyglet:**
-It is possible to implement a view without Pyglet, thus this must be done from scratch.
+It is possible to implement a view without Pyglet, but it has to be done from scratch.
 The `View` class must however be kept to preserve the inheritance relationship with the entry programs.
 - In `env/view.py`, create the environment view in the `View` class.
 	- 3.1: Create a view, even if empty.
-	- 3.2: Keep the two abstract methods `setup` and `loop`.
+Keep the two abstract methods `setup` and `loop`.
-	- 3.3: If not built-in, add a `run` method to call an infinite event loop from the entry programs.
+	- 3.2: If not built-in, add a `run` method to call an infinite event loop from the entry programs.
-- In `play`
+- In `play.py` and `observe.py`, create the view and launch the `run` method.
+5. **Hyperparameter configuration:**
+As for the DQN algorithms, only the hyperparameters should be changed for tuning.
+This is done

 ****